roopam100/cp4i-ipost-cpc-pot/Integration/Toolkit-Experience/Lab_1/ReadMe.md

 ![alt text][pic35]

 4\.
-This is the **CP4I Platform Navigator** page and shows all the capliblies that are installed:
+This is the **CP4I Platform Navigator** page and shows all the capabilities  that are installed:

-![alt text][pic36]

-5\.
-In the upper right cornor click on the icon to see who you are logged in as.
+In the upper right corner click on the icon to see who you are logged in as.
 Then we will select the **Integration Dashboard**

 ![alt text][pic37]

-6\.
+5\.
 This will take you to the IBM App Connect Dashboard Home page.
 Select the ***Create a server tile***

 ![alt text][pic39]

-7\.
+6\.
 This will take you to the first step of creating an integration server.
 We will select the Toolkit integration and clidk Next: (***We will cover the Designer Integration in other labs***)

 ![alt text][pic40]

-8\.
+7\.
 We will now select our BAR file either by drag and drop it or upload it.
 Then click **next**

 ![alt text][pic41]

-9\.
+8\.
 The next page is for any configurations that need to be applied to the integration server.
 For this one just click “**Next**”

-10\.
+9\.
 Now we will use the UI to set all the details for this integration server.
 We will set the name to **is-toolkit1**, **Replicas** to **1** and then select **Create**

 ![alt text][pic42]

-11\.
+10\.
 This will take you to the Servers page.
 You will see the integration server we just created and it will show Unavailable till the containers are started.
 After a little bit refresh the page.
 Once the server is up and running it will show as <span style="color: green">**Started**</span>

 **Note:** This will take a few minutes to spin up the needed containers so move on to the next section and we will login to the OCP console to get the route to our service.